MaxCDN/go-maxcdn/examples/maxcurl/README.md

 This example, beyond being a very useful tool in itself, shows the most basic `Do` usage.

+> All examples may seem to a be a bit overly complex, but that's because (a) the documentation
+> has examples for pretty much everything and (b) these are intended to be fully functional
+> and useful tools for interacting with MaxCDN's API.

 Trying this example:
 --------------------